capaldo/cernAHK/README.md

 ### Requirements
 * the main screen (aka launchpoint) needs to be set at 75%, otherwise, many of the commands on that screen may not work
-* all code listed below required that is labeled REQUIRED
+* all code listed below that is labeled REQUIRED
 * knowledge on how to edit Autohotkey (use google)

 ### Included Files